PokeJofeJr4th/DreamBerd-rs/README.md

 ## Standard Library

-C has a fast-growing standard library.
+DreamBerd has a fast-growing standard library.
 Due to the limitations of the file system, it must be copied and pasted into every file that uses it.

 ```c
 const const use:Fn<T> = v:T->{